Micro Frontend Architecture (MFE)

 Component-based Architecture

 Think of a website as a puzzle with many small pieces that fit together.
 In MFE architecture, these pieces are called “components.”
 Each component is a small part of the website that can work independently, like a search bar or a menu.
 This way, developers can focus on one piece at a time, making building and managing the whole website easier.
+This approach not only simplifies development but also enhances the user experience by ensuring each component functions optimally.

 Independent Deployment and Development

 MFE architecture allows developers to develop and update each component separately.
 When a team finishes working on a component, they can deploy it to the website without waiting for other teams.
 Independent development and deployment help make the whole process faster and more efficient.
+This independence also contributes to the scalability of the application, allowing it to grow and adapt more easily.

 Cross-functional Teams